Timmoth/AsyncMonolith/README.md

   - The query takes place every second and incrementally speeds up for every consecutive message processed.
   - Once there are no messages left, it will return to sampling the table every second.
 - **Automatic Save Changes**: Each consumer will call `SaveChangesAsync` automatically after the abstract `Consume` method returns.
-- **Concurrency**: Each app instance can run multiple parallel consumer processors defined by `ConsumerMessageProcessorCount`, unless using `DbType.Ef`
+- **Concurrency**: Each app instance can run multiple parallel consumer processors defined by `ConsumerMessageProcessorCount`, unless using `DbType.Ef`.
+- **Idempotency**: Ensure your Consumers are idempotent, since they will be retried on failure.

 Example
 ```csharp
 public class DeleteUsersPosts : BaseConsumer<UserDeleted>